yewstack/yew/website/docs/advanced-topics/optimizations.md

 ```

 But we can go further!
 This is six lines of boilerplate can be reduced down to one by using a trait
 and a blanket implementation for anything that implements `PartialEq`.
-Check out the [`yewtil`
+Check out the [`NeqAssign` trait](https://docs.rs/yew/*/yew/utils/trait.NeqAssign.html) which implements
-crate's `NeqAssign` trait](https://docs.rs/yewtil/*/yewtil/trait.NeqAssign.html) which implements
 this.

 ## Using smart pointers effectively